More about Data Compliance

 In this privacy update, a number of traditional compliance-related program areas are going to need review and consideration for improvement.
 These include vendor or third-party management tools and services, data system design, and development, and policy development and training.
 Additionally, new technology such as AI and machine learning are proving to be beneficial for organizations with dispersed data sets to help identify sensitive data quickly and help to develop processes that will meet privacy rules.

-That’s exactly what Cloud Compliance offers Cloud Volumes ONTAP and Azure NetApp Files users.
+That’s exactly what Cloud Compliance offers users of Amazon S3 buckets, Cloud Volumes ONTAP, and Azure NetApp Files.
 This is the missing piece of the complete data management suite offered by cloud users on AWS, Azure, or Google Cloud: an intelligent data mapping tool that can automatically detect data privacy items no matter which cloud you store them in and provide instant reports that avoid irrelevant false positives.

 Align Your Data Privacy and Security Goals: Try an Early Access Preview of Cloud Compliance